rmyers3141/apache-tomcat-docker-dev/README.md

 ```sh
 $ docker volume create tom-volume
 ```
-(This can be used to access the container filesystem externally such as the Tomcat `logs/` directory).
+(This can be used to access the container filesystem externally).

 Make sure you are in the directory where the `Dockerfile` (and accompanying files) exist and build the Docker image using the command:

 ```sh
 $ docker image build -t my-tomcat:v1.0 .
 ```
-This will build a Docker image with the name and tag `my-tomcat:v1.0`, but you can choose a different name and tag.
+This will build a Docker image with the name and tag `my-tomcat:v1.0`, but you can choose a different name and tag if desired.

 ## Run a Container based on the Docker Image
 Once the image has been created, you can run an interactive container based on it with a command such as the following: